GrapeCity/ComponentOne-WinForms-Samples/Core/Input/CS/InputExplorer/readme.txt

 Other included samples:
     - DataBinding.
 Shows how to use data binding to implement input form.
     - Overview.
-Shows defaul appearance of all controls on the single page.
+Shows the default appearance of all controls on the single page.
     - Themes.
 Shows how controls look with different C1Themes applied.